Gravel Mine at Watkins Lake State Park?

 Letters supporting our efforts

 Many organizations are stepping up to support IHCC efforts.
 Among them: The Michigan Lake and Stream Association, Legacy Land Conservancy, Washtenaw County Parks and Recreation Commission.
-Manchester Township calls for a careful review.
+Manchester Township and the City of Manchester both call for a careful review.